riscv-admin/post-quantum-cryptography/README.md

-# {{ New Group Name }}

-This repository represents an administrative repository for the {{ New Group Name }}.
-It should contain documents to facilitate the group function, e.g. meeting minutes and supporting documents.
-It should not contain code nor specifications.
+# Post-Quantum Cryptography (PQC)

+This repository serves as a central hub for the management and organization of the Post-Quantum Cryptography (PQC) Task Group.
+It contains essential documents that streamline the group's operations, such as meeting minutes and relevant reference materials.
+Please note that this repository is not intended for hosting code or specifications.